canonical/microstack.run/docs/pro-tips.md

 # Pro tips

+This page consists of a collection of miscellaneous tips and configurations that can improve your experience with MicroStack.

 ## Kernel tweaks

 OpenStack can potentially run a lot of processes and open a lot of network